flex-storefront/flex-docs/src/content/docs/storefront/Features/cms.md

 ## Flutter implementation

-Flex app accelerator provides a default widget renderer for each component:
+Flex Storefront provides a default widget renderer for each component:

 | Model               | Widget                          | Example                                             |
 |---------------------|---------------------------------|-----------------------------------------------------|